blakemcbride/LISPF4/Documentation/README.txt

 	a = atoms (default 3000)
 	s = stack space (default 1500)
 	p = print names / strings / reals / arrays (default 5000)
-	FILE.IMG = an image file name
+	x = no image file (used for system generation) FILE.IMG = an image file name

 For example Lispf4 can be started in the following ways:

-	lispf4

-This causes a bare system to startup and SYSATOMS will be loaded.

 	lispf4  basic.img

-This causes lispf4 to startup and load basic.img.
-SYSATOMS is not used.
+This causes lispf4 to startup and load basic.img - the basic image.

-	lispf4 -c200000  basic.img

-This causes lispf4 to set the number of cons cells to 200000 and load basic.img.
+It includes the basic system plus the InterLisp extensions that make the system a usable system.
+(SYSATOMS is not used.)

 You cannot mix different startup parameters with different image files.
-In other words, you cannot run the system with one configuration, save an image, and then load it with a lispf4 which was started with a different set of parameters.
+In other words, you cannot build the system with one configuration, save an image, and then load it with a lispf4 which was started with a different set of parameters.
+If you want to change the memory configuration, change the makefile and rebuild the system with that configuration.

+	lispf4 -x

+This causes a bare system to startup.
+It uses SYSATOMS.
+This is mainly used to generate the system.
+You'll not likely want to do this because the system is too raw for most purposes.
+It's mainly used to generate the initial images.

 ----------------------------------------------------------------------